mattvenn/turtleprize/lesson-1.md

 # Homework

-Students will complete their homework using this [interactive turtles website](http://interactivePython.org/courselib/static/thinkcspy/PythonTurtle/helloturtle.html)

-* Students who didn't manage to create their initials to do.
+Research to be carried out using the internet.

+* Why is Python called Python?
+* Who is Idle named after?
-* Remaining students to experiment further with the turtle library, for example colours and line thicknesses.
+* Use an image search engine to find some inspirational pictures of graphics made with the turtle library.
+Try and understand the code used.

 # Outcome

 All students:

-* Understand that computer programs are written in a sequence of instructions
+* Understand that computer programs are written in a sequence of instructions.
-* Computers are stupid, and all instructions have to be written correctly
+* Computers are stupid, and all instructions have to be written correctly.
-* Have used Python to create some simple graphics
+* Have used Python to create some simple graphics.

 Most students:

-* Have used the turtle library to create their initial
+* Have used the turtle library to create their initial.

 Some students:

-* Have further experimented with the other turtle commands
+* Have further experimented with the other turtle commands.